mockk/mockk/README.md

 ## DSL tables

-Here is a few tables helping to master the DSL.
+Here are few tables helping to master the DSL.

 ### Matchers